 You may also like to read: How to become photogenic?

-Photogenicity is a subjective assessment of the external and internal qualities of a person, contributing to the harmonious transfer of appearance by means of photography.
-Partly dependent on natural data, but easily corrected and rapidly evolving.
+Photogenicity is a subjective assessment of a person’s external and internal qualities, contributing to the harmonious transfer of appearance using photography.
+Partly dependent on natural data, but quickly corrected and rapidly evolving.

 Photogenicity helps to capture the subtle moment when the inner world of a person meets external data and settles in the photograph, in the form of the beauty of the depicted hero, personality.

-Peace to all, and passing light on the places of photographic battles.
+Peace to all, and I will keep passing light on the places of photographic battles.